iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/01.cadre-workshop/event.md

 ---
 #### Workshop Program ####
 Below is the workshop itinerary for Monday, Sept.
-2. You can also view it [in a PDF](https://docs.wixstatic.com/ugd/aa54ce_f0b1bbe0afde45af82a134f280fe03b1.pdf).
+2. Make sure you stick around after our workshop, as our tutorial will be held in the same room, starting at 16:30!

 <table class="table table-striped">
   <thead>